AVerm/alexjvermillion/portfolio/index.md

 If you're interested in what I've done for my jobs, my [formal résumé](/résumé) is a great place to check.
-My professional projects come with upsides and downsides for a potential employer or partner: there's someone you can call to ask how I did, but on the other hand, you only get to learn how I did if you call and ask.
+My professional projects come with upsides and downsides for someone looking to evaluate my work: there's a real company and a real person that knows how I did, but you can only access this information if you talk to them, which is onerous.

-Here I plan to fill in the blanks a bit better for you by presenting you with some projects that are publicly available.
-That said, this list is selected for being a web page you can scroll down, not for being comprehensive.
-If you're just looking for [my Github](https://github.com/AVerm/), this is not the page for that.

-Two of my favorite activities in my spare time are cooking and learning.
-Unfortunately (for you), I can't demonstrate my love for cooking over a screen.
-Fortunately (for me, I hope), I can demonstrate some of the subjects I've enjoyed engaging with.
+This page is for me to give you a better idea of my skills by shoing things that *I* have the right to release.
+If you just want to see [my Github](https://github.com/AVerm/), the option is there, but if you want to see me demonstrate my *breadth* a bit, this page is your go-to.

 Note: This page overrepresents projects that were already online or were easy to put online.